emmogrin/drosera-trap-full-setup/README.md

 ---

-🧱 What’s Inside?
+🧱 What’s to do before proceeding?

-Everything you need to:
+Everything you need to first:

-📌 Deploy your first Trap (Hoodi)

-📌 Setup your Drosera Operator on VPS/PC

-📌 Immortalize your Discord username on-chain

-🏅 Earn your Cadet Rank
+📌 Get faucet 🪙 **Get free Hoodi ETH:** [QuickNode Faucet](https://faucet.quicknode.com/ethereum/hoodi/)

+📌 **Add Hoodi Testnet to your wallet:** [Chainlist.org](https://chainlist.org/)

+📌 Get your local IP(Ipv4) this is for those running locally[Check your public IP here](https://whatismyipaddress.com/)

+🏅 Comment understand this post on Twitter for free hoodi eth (giveaway)
+---

 ---